Prices from £24.99

 We recommend speaking to your doctor if you are unsure whether Terbinafine is safe or you.

 Like all medications, Terbinafine cream could cause side effects, but not all people experience them.
 If you experience any of these extremely rare allergic reactions, stop using the medicine and get medical help right away:

-Common: (might affect up to 1 in 10 individuals):
+Common: (may affect up to 1 in 10 individuals):